-- The overview page is typically used to show the main application data. - By pressing the Favorite icon on the left side of a variable, you make it automatically visible on the Overview page.
+The overview page is typically used to show the main application data.

+By pressing the Favorite icon on the left side of a variable, you make it automatically visible in the Overview page.

-Customization of the Overview page
+5.1.1 Customization of the Overview page

-• Pressing the Gear icon on the Overview page, you can customize it further using a predefined format.
+Pressing the Gear icon in the Overview page, you can customize it further using a predefined format.